mattyschell/howdoipostgis/README.md

 # Installation on Our Government-Issued Windows PC Computers

-The simplest path, outlined here, is to download PostgreSQL pre-built binaries from EnterpriseDB, then install the compatible PostGIS bundle from OSGeo.
+The simplest path, outlined here, is to download PostgreSQL pre-built binaries from EnterpriseDB then install the compatible PostGIS bundle from OSGeo.

 ## Install PostgreSQL on Our Government-Issued Windows PC Computers